jantimon/next-yak/packages/docs/docs/pages/features.md

 `;
 ```

-You can even make it dynamic where the props are passed to the mixin.
+You can also make it dynamic, where the props are passed to the mixin.

 ```jsx
 import { css, styled } from 'next-yak';